- £540 per week

 - Kitchen with electric cooker, fridge with small freezer, washing machine, wood-burning stove, microwave, toaster and dining area, with telephone.

 - Sitting room with TV, \small Stereo, pen fire, 3 Seater sofa and armchair, bookcases with wide selection of books, tables, lamps, views over shingle towards the sea

 - Double bedroom with double bed, bedside tables, chest of drawers, table and chair, sea views

 - Twin bedded room with chest of drawers, stool, wash hand basin, electric heater, and views across the pastures

 - Night storage heaters, please purchase own logs/coal for the fire

 - Bed linen and towels provided, but please bring your own beach towels

 - Guests are asked to consider other holidaymakers and not smoke in the cottage

-- A telephone for emergencies and incoming calls
+- No Wifi.
+A telephone for emergencies and incoming calls

-- A walled patio with table and bench
+- A walled courtyard with table and bench

 - N.B. the beach at Shingle Street slopes steeply and it is dangerous for swimming, therefore unsuitable for unaccompanied children